 And then, without any warning, a blink of an eye has you somewhere that’s the complete opposite of everything you’ve ever known.
 Sounds, smells and lights assault your senses in a confusing blur.
 You’re poked, touched and talked to in a loud voice.
 You don’t recognize anything or anyone around you.
 You don’t know if this is the new normal, or if this, too, will go away, leaving you in another unfamiliar hell.

 Birth may be a lovely experience for the parents.
 For the child?
 Not so much.
 After spending 9 months cocooned in luxury and getting used to a space, they’re suddenly hauled into the world with all its confusing sensory impressions, and expected to adapt.
 Imagine your great-grandmother, who’s never travelled before, going abroad for the first time.
 Her hosts will be aware of her jet lag, they’ll make allowances for her confusion, and give her time to ease in.
 We’re inordinately considerate of our guests or their needs in a new place.
 Unfortunately, though it may seem like common sense, such allowances are rarely made for newborns.
 They have needs beyond the physical, but the courtesies we afford adults are rarely extended to them.
 They’re thrust right into life as we know it, with visitors coming in and out, and everyone expecting to hold the baby with or without their consent.
 Culturally, this is the norm.
 It’s how things have always been done, and babies do, of course, get used to it.
-It takes some unlearning and unconditioning to change this.
+It takes some unlearning and unconditioning to believe this needs changing.

 But if you agree, and think it’s important to nurture an infant’s spirit alongside their physical needs, here are some things which Maria Montessori believes are crucial for the child’s overall development when they’re aged 0-3.